johnlewissims/ChatGPTranslate/README.md

 ```

 ### Step 4: Load the Extension in Chrome
-- Open Chrome and go to chrome://extensions/.
+- Open Chrome and go to chrome://extensions/
-- Enable "Developer mode" by toggling the switch in the top right corner.
+- Enable "Developer mode" by toggling the switch in the top right corner
-- Click the "Load unpacked" button and select the directory where you cloned the repository.
+- Click the "Load unpacked" button and select the directory where you cloned the repository

-### Step 5: Set Your OpenAI API Key
+### Step 5: Configure Your Settings
-- Click on the extension icon in the Chrome toolbar.
+- Click on the extension icon in the Chrome toolbar
-- If you haven't set an API key, you'll see an instruction message.
+- If you haven't set an API key, you'll see an instruction message
-- Click the link to go to the settings page.
+- Click the link to go to the settings page
-- Enter your OpenAI API Key and save it.
-You can obtain your API key from the OpenAI API Keys page.
+- Enter your OpenAI API Key (obtain from OpenAI API Keys page)
+- Configure your preferred language, model, and other settings

+## Contributors
+- John Lewis Sims (Creator)
+- Konstantin Bobovskiy (Features & Improvements)